Your Guide to Payment Bonds

 - The surety is the underwriter that issues the bond, thus guaranteeing that subcontractors and material suppliers will be paid.

 If there is a claim on the bond due to nonpayment or other contractual breach, the subcontractor (or other wronged party) files a claim on the bond.
 If the claim is found to be valid, the surety that issued the bond will make sure the wronged party is in some way compensated for their loss.
-Since the bonding process effectively brings a neutral third party in to execute the agreement, it provides a certain measure of reassurance to all involved with a project — particularly projects that involve a great deal of money.

 As a type of contract bond, payment bonds are riskier for underwriters to issue than standard commercial bonds.
 As such, payment surety bonds can be more difficult to qualify for — especially when applicants have a poor work history, a low credit score or other financial problems.